-The Call to Generosity
+The Call to Give Generously

 The Bible is full of financial advice.
 By one count there are over 2,200 passages in Scripture dealing with money and materialism.
 According to my wife’s research, fourteen of Jesus’ thirty-eight parables involve money.
 In the No Debt No Sweat!
 Christian Money Management Seminar, I teach Christians how to use their money.
 In this visit I want to share a key principle.